PoisotLab/2015_ms_datamining/ms.md

 used to generate scenarios at a temporal scale relevant for conservation decisions, and faster than what sampling could allow.

 The data comprising the original food web (105 nodes, including vague denominations like *Unidentified detritus* or *Terrestrial invertebrates*), were cleaned in the following way.
 First, all nodes were aggregated to the *genus* level.
 Due to high level of structure in trophic interactions emerging from taxonomic rank alone [@eklo11,@stou12], aggregating to the genus level has the double advantage of (i) removing ambiguities on the identification of species and (ii) allowing us to integrate data when any two species from given genera interact.
-Second, all nodes that were not identified (`Unidentified` or `Unknown` in the original data) **DBS: Were what?**.
+Second, all nodes that were not identified (`Unidentified` or `Unknown` in the original data) were removed.
 The cleaned network documented 227 interactions, between 80 genera.
 Using the name checking functions from the `taxize` package [@cham13a] revealed that all of these genus names were valid.

 Because the original food web was sampled *locally*, there is the possibility that interactions between genera are not reported.
 To circumvent this, we